 It was also a plan of deception.”

-Describe how of investigation and a plan of deception.
+Describe how Victoria’s plan is both a plan of investigation and a plan of deception.
 Then, come up with another adjective to describe her plan and explain why you chose this adjective.

 Although Mr. Alban tells Victoria that he is okay, it is obvious that he isn’t.
 Cite specific physical features and behaviors that show he isn’t doing well.